How Much Does TV Screen Repair Cost?

 Additional Costs and Considerations

 While some TV repair shops provide a free estimate of what needs to be repaired, others will charge a diagnostic fee.
 This fee can range from $40 to $85 or more, but some repair shops will waive the fee if they make the repairs.
-It’s recommended to get an estimate in writing and ask up front there is a diagnostic fee to avoid any surprise charges.
+It’s recommended to get an estimate from the television repair service in writing and ask up front if there is a diagnostic fee to avoid any surprise charges.

 Repair vs. Replacement

 Repairing a cracked TV screen typically involves replacing the entire display panel.
 There are some flat-screen issues that can be repaired, so it’s always good to check with a repair professional to see if a screen can be repaired or if it’s a good candidate for a TV screen replacement.
 If a screen is severely cracked, chances are it cannot be repaired and it would make more financial sense to replace the TV instead of opting for a screen replacement.
 Most times, the cost of a TV screen replacement is more expensive than the cost of buying a new TV.
-When the time comes to replace a TV, it’s important to know how to properly dispose of an old television.
+However, replacement costs will depend on what size TV is needed and if it has any special features.
+Additionally, there might be a cost to mount the new TV with one of the best TV wall mounts.
+When the time comes to replace a TV, it’s also important to know how to properly dispose of an old television.

 At-Home Repair vs. In-Store Repair

 At-home TV repair typically costs more than in-store repairs.
 The pricing is more expensive due to the travel costs that are added to the bill.
-In-home repairs usually cost between $25 and $125 per hour for labor plus a trip fee.
+In-home repairs usually cost between $30 and $100 per hour for labor plus a trip fee.
 If the parts are readily available, many TV repairs take between 1 and 3 hours.
-If the TV requires additional repairs and needs to be transported to the repair shop, a transportation fee is commonly added to the total.
+If the TV requires additional repairs and needs to be transported to the repair shop, a transportation fee of $40 to $60 may be added to the total.
 Some repair companies will pick up and drop off the TV for no additional cost, so be sure to ask if there are additional charges for that service.

 Sometimes a TV will need additional repairs for it to work properly.
-Below are some common television repairs and the average cost for each.
+Below are some common TV display repairs and the average cost for each.

 - TV bulb replacement cost.
-TV bulb replacement can cost between $60 and $115, with the average cost at $84 including labor.
-The price for replacement bulbs can run from $18.50 to $80, depending on the type and brand of TV.
-Bulbs are used in older projection TVs or LCD TVs.
-They illuminate the display so the screen can show the picture.
+TV bulb replacement can cost between $60 and $115 including the price for replacement bulbs as well as labor.
+Bulbs are used in older projection TVs or LCD TVs to illuminate the display.
 This is the most common type of repair if there is sound when the TV is on, but no picture.

 - TV HDMI port repair cost.
 HDMI port repair costs from $95 to $350.
 A common problem with an HDMI port is that it’s fallen out of position, but the circuit board that connects to the HDMI port could also be damaged.
 Circuit board repairs range from $200 to $350, including labor.